-AGENCY RESPONSIBILITIES NSW State Emergency Service NSW SES is the designated Combat Agency for floods, storms and tsunami and controls response operations.
-NSW SES roles and responsibilities in relation to floods are outlined in the NSW State Flood Plan.
+AGENCY RESPONSIBILITIES NSW State Emergency Service The NSW SES is the designated Combat Agency for floods, storms and tsunami and controls response operations.
+NSW SES roles and responsibilities in relation to floods are detailed within the New South Wales State Flood Plan.

-AGENCY RESPONSIBILITIES Agriculture and Animal Services Functional Area and the sale to the sale of th Roles and responsibilities in addition to the Supporting Plan are: Disseminate briefing information to participating agriculture and animal services and related stakeholders.
-When activated the Agriculture and Animal Services will coordinate theprovision of required services which may include: Coordinate response for animal welfare including pets, livestock and wildlife.
-Supply and delivery of emergancy fodder.
+AGENCY RESPONSIBILITIES Agriculture and Animal Services Functional Area The roles and responsibilities for Agriculture and Animal Services are outlined in the Agriculture and Animal Services Supporting Plan Roles and responsibilities in addition to the Supporting Plan are: • Disseminate briefing information to participating agriculture and animal services and related stakeholders. • When activated the Agriculture and Animal Services will coordinate the provision of required services which may include: Coordinate response for animal welfare including pets, livestock and wildlife.
 Supply and delivery of emergency fodder.
 Emergency water replacement in certain circumstances; and Financial, welfare and damage assessment assistance to flood affected primary producers.
 Support recovery arrangements including: Administer transport subsidies to primary producers.
-Australian Government Bureau of Meteorology The roles and responsibilities for the Australian Government Bureau of Meteorology (BoM) are outlined in the NSW State Flood Plan.
-Central Coast Council Preparedness • Establish and maintain floodplain and coastal risk management committees and ensure that key agencies are represented.
-Develop and implement floodplain risk management plans in accordance with the NSW Government's Flood Prone Land Policy and the Floodplain Development Manual.
-Provide levee studies, flood studies and floodplain management studies to NSW SES.
-Maintain Dam Emergency Plans for the Central Coast Council dams and provide copies to NSW SES.
-Provide information on the consequences of dam failure to NSW SES for incorporation into planning and flood intelligence.
+Australian Government Bureau of Meteorology The roles and responsibilities of the Australian Government Bureau of Meteorology are outlined in the NSW State Flood Plan.
+Hornsby and Ku-ring-gai Preparedness Councils • Establish and maintain floodplain and coastal risk management committees and ensure that key agencies are represented. • Develop and implement floodplain risk management plans in accordance with the NSW Government's Flood Prone Land Policy and the Floodplain Development Manual. • Provide levee studies, flood studies and floodplain management studies to the NSW SES. • Maintain Dam Safety Emergency Plans for the Hornsby and Ku-ring-gai Councils dams and provide copies to the NSW SES. • Provide information on the consequences of dam failure to the NSW SES for incorporation into planning and flood intelligence.